fraterrisus/walkthroughs/aethus/items.md

 **Lightsticks** do the same thing down here that they do upstairs.
 Some folks use them as breadcrumbs, especially if you're charting a path that isn't already marked out.

-**Power Relays** are absolutely essential to exploring the Magma Rifts.
-Drop these to expand the active power network; you'll need to replace several downed relays and connect unpowered networks in order to progress through the game.
+**Power Relays** are absolutely essential to exploring the entire Magma Rift, not just Seam X-5.
+Drop one to expand the active power network; you'll need to replace several downed relays and connect unpowered networks in order to progress through the game.

 {% endaethusitem %}
 {% aethusitem 'Bunk Bed' %}